 A popular beach for local surfers of all levels, but it s especially good for beginners.
 The beach itself is very pristine and a great place to watch surfers do their thing.
 There isn’t a ton of nearby metered parking, but there’s usually residential parking.
 It’s an easy walk to the San Clemente Pier.

 - Drop by the Casa Romantica Cultural Center and Garden for a dose of local culture and stunning ocean views.

 - Grab a bite to eat at Pierside Kitchen & Bar (steps away from the pier).

 - Check out the Surfing Heritage and Culture Center to get a better understanding of the role surfing has played locally.

-What are the best beaches in Orange County for you?
+What are the best OC beaches in your opinion?